 Spring Festival in Tokyo Executive Committee

-① Please do not come to the venue if you are experiencing the following symptoms associated with the coronavirus.
+① Please do not come to the venue if you are experiencing the following symptoms.

 - If you have a fever of 37.5 degrees Celsius or above, or have a higher body temperature than normal.